Amarjit-ph/software-engineering/README.md

 # Software Engineering

-This repository is the documentation of my journey, Started from a small town called Imphal in the North-Eastern part of India, Where getting a public job is the only goal & safest way to live a life, Defying everything to pursue my passion and
+This repository is the documentation of my journey,

+Started from a small town called Imphal in the North-Eastern part of India, Where getting a public job is the only goal & safest way to live a life, Defying everything to pursue my passion and
-Choosing a social misfit career as Computer Science Engineer To become a Software Engineer & A first-generation entrepreneur.
+Choosing a Social Misfit career as a Computer Science Engineer To become a Software Engineer & A first-generation entrepreneur.
+I completed high school in my city and moved to Chandigarh to pursue my passion and degree As a computer science engineer.

+Now Currently Staying in Banglore, India
+Also, Known as the Silicon Valley of India working as a software engineer In a start-up that manages business Operations and Human resources

 > “When you discover your mission, you will feel its demand.
 It will fill you with enthusiasm and a burning desire to get to work on it.” — W. Clement Stone